 This is an important insight for us salespeople.

 - Besides selling the upside of change

-- Our focus should also be on how we will help and make the implementation easy for the buyer
+- We should also focus on how we will help and make the implementation easy for the buyer.

 AMPLIFYING THE “COST OF INACTION”